CHABITBlunk/cs430/homework/hw9/README.md

 #### author: habit blunk

-first ensure that the library exists and is populated. refer to my scripts for hw7.
+ensure that the library exists and is populated. refer to my scripts for hw7. ensure that mariadb-java-client-3.5.3.jar is on `$CLASSPATH`.
 usage:

 ```bash